mskf3000/Tutorials-and-Cheat-Sheets/Developing With MAMP 3.md

 ***

 *Developing With MAMP 2.1.4 • Part 3: Upgrading the PHP Pear Library in MAMP (c) by Jack Szwergold; written on February 17, 2014.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*

 [1]: http://us3.php.net/phpinfo "Info on phpinfo()."
 [2]: http://unixhelp.ed.ac.uk/CGI/man-cgi?which "Info on the Unix 'which' command."